tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 ## What is brainfuck?

 brainfuck was created in 1993 by Urban Müller.
-Inspired by FALSE's 1024-byte compiler, his intention was to create a smaller one.
+Inspired by FALSE's 1024-byte compiler, Müller wanted to create a smaller one.
 The language consists of a `tape` (an array of byte-sized cells), a `head` (a pointer to the current cell) and instructions that manipulate them:

 | Instruction | C equivalent      | Meaning                            |
 |-------------|-------------------|------------------------------------|